KDKHD/QRauth/README.md

 ```

-The app will start and options will be presented in terminal.
-Add a MySQL db, then run.
+The app will start and options will be presented in the terminal.
+Add a MySQL DB, then run.

 ## Video